AppyBuilder/AppyBuilderDocs/terms-of-service.md

 # AppyBuilder Terms of Service

-**Last updated: February 23, 2018**
+**Last updated: April 01, 2018**

-Welcome to AppyBuilder's website \(the "Site"\) http://AppyBuilder.com and its platforms \(such as http://gold.AppyBuilder.com\), collectively referred to as "Services".
+Welcome to AppyBuilder's website \(the "Site"\) [http://AppyBuilder.com](http://AppyBuilder.com) and its platforms \(such as [http://gold.AppyBuilder.com\](http://gold.AppyBuilder.com\)\), collectively referred to as "Services".
 The Services runs on Google's App Engine service.
 You must read and agree to these Terms of Service and Privacy Policy \(collectively, the "Terms"\) prior to using any portion of this Services.
 These Terms are an agreement between you and AppyBuilder.
-If you do not understand or do not agree to be bound by these Terms, please immediately exit and contact us at http://info@AppyBuilder.com.
+If you do not understand or do not agree to be bound by these Terms, please immediately exit and contact us at [http://info@AppyBuilder.com](http://info@AppyBuilder.com).

 AppyBuiler reserves the right to modify these Terms at any time and will publish notice of any such modifications online on this page for a reasonable period of time following such modifications, and by changing the effective date of these Terms.
 By continuing to access the Site after notice of such changes have been posted, you signify your agreement to be bound by them.
 Be sure to return to this page periodically to ensure familiarity with the most current version of these Terms.